PaperMC/docs/src/content/docs/paper/dev/api/entity-api/entity-pathfinder.md

 ## Stopping the Pathfinder

-To stop the pathfinder, you can call `stopPathfinding()` on the pathfinder.
+You can call `stopPathfinding()` on the pathfinder to stop the pathfinder.
 This will stop the pathfinder and clear the current path.
-You can use `hasPath()` to check if the pathfinder is currently running.
+You can use `hasPath()` to check if the pathfinder is running.